 Adrenal exhaustion is very common for mothers of special needs children, or for anyone who lives with chronic stress.
 I had a serious adrenal burnout about 10 years ago.
-This was before I became a nutritionist and I had no idea that what I was doing (trying to stay one step ahead of my 5 children, 2 with special needs) could have such long term effects.
+This was before I became a nutritionist and I had no idea the damage I was doing to my body while trying to stay one step ahead of my 5 children, 2 with special needs.

 This means our adrenal glands either signal our body to rage against whatever illness or irritant is causing the stress, or flee to a safe place where the stress can be avoided.
 For instance, to fight, our adrenal glands signal the heart to work harder, increasing the heart rate and elevating blood pressure.
 Energy use increases immediately as demands on the body’s stores increase under the influence of the adrenal hormones.
 Then, when the crisis is abated, the adrenal glands restore themselves and replenish energy supplies for the next emergency.